-- a.
-By default, Select Mode has Internal selected. - b.
-In the Nodes section, for the use of OpenShift Container Storage service, select a minimum of three or a multiple of three worker nodes from the available list.
-For cloud platforms with multiple availability zones, ensure that the Nodes are spread across different Locations/availability zones.
+- Leave Select Mode as Internal. - In the Nodes section, for the use of OpenShift Container Storage service, select a minimum of three or a multiple of three worker nodes from the available list.
+It is recommended that the worker nodes are spread across three different physical nodes, racks or failure domains for high availability.

-To find specific worker nodes in the cluster, you can filter nodes on the basis of Name or Label.

-- Name allows you to search by name of the node - Label allows you to search by selecting the predefined label
+- To find specific worker nodes in the cluster, you can filter nodes on the basis of Name or Label. - Name allows you to search by name of the node - Label allows you to search by selecting the predefined label - Ensure OpenShift Container Storage rack labels are aligned with physical racks in the datacenter to prevent a double node failure at the failure domain level.

-For minimum starting node requirements, see Resource requirements section in Planning quide.
+For minimum starting node requirements, see Resource requirements section in Planning guide.